 Every treatment for NET can cause side effects or changes to your body and how you feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of cancer.
 This can make it hard to predict how you will feel during treatment.

 As you prepare to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your health care team will work to prevent and relieve side effects.
-Doctors call this part of cancer treatment “palliative care” or “supportive care.”
+This part of cancer treatment is called “palliative care” or “supportive care.”
 It is an important part of your treatment plan, regardless of your age or the stage of disease.

 Coping with physical side effects